 Passes

 A valid recreation pass is required to use many developed trailheads, picnic areas, boat launches and interpretive sites on national forests throughout Oregon and Washington.
-Signs are posted at recreation sites where day use fees may be charged
+Signs are posted at recreation sites where day use fees may be charged.

-Note: The Washington Discover Pass is required at state operated sites (administered by Washington State Parks, Department of Natural Resources lands and Department of Fish and Wildlife) but are not valid on national forest lands.
+Note: The Washington Discover Pass is required at state operated sites (administered by Washington State Parks, Department of Natural Resources lands and Department of Fish and Wildlife) but is not valid on national forest lands.

 Where do I buy passes?